OCA/vertical-association/membership_autoextend/README.rst

 * optionally set an amount of days before the extension the warning mail should be sent
 * if you select an extension membership, this product will be used to extend the membership.
 Otherwise, the current membership product will be used

+Note that this module is not strictly necessary for automatic extensions, you can have the same effect with the modules ``subscription`` and ``membership_variable_period``.

 Usage
 =====